-- Include content upgrades within your post.
+Include content upgrades within your post.
 Include a PDF of the post, some pro tips or any goodies, and collect the emails of your readers.
-With this, the evergreen content you create will grow your list consistently.
+With this, the evergreen content you create will grow consistently.

 Alternatively, you can also use plugins like OnePress Social Locker to lock premium content under share buttons to increase your social signals.

-- Include more and more outbound links to other awesome related content you love across the web.
-These outbound links have its own SEO benefits.
+Include more and more outbound links to other awesome related content you love across the web.
+These outbound links have their own SEO benefits.
 And it also provides massive value to your readers.
 You can also curate awesome content in your niche occasionally, for enhancing your traffic and backlinks.